eray-tasay/PaintApp/README.md

 This is a web application similar to Microsoft Paint.
-Here is an screenshot from the app:
+Here is a screenshot from the app:

 ![screenshot](https://github.com/user-attachments/assets/fe66e353-2052-402f-b0f9-e404b72791b1)